 If you do not want one of the halting conditions, simply delete it from your file.
 For example if you just wanted the algorithm to search as long as it can until it found a global minimum you could set:

-'''

-max_num_runs_without_better_params = 10
+''' max_num_runs_without_better_params = 50 #maximum number of runs without finding

-'''
+→better parameters '''

 Learner Options

 There are many learner specific options (and different learner algorithms) described in Examples.
 Here we just present a common one: